Tidwell/hearthstone.gg-static/README.md

 ``grunt dev``

 Only copies all css/js files to ``./build/`` for easy debugging (no min/concat).
-Does not change script/link tags
+Does not change script/link tags.
+Also spins up a livereload connect server and opens in the browser.